-My family loves pancakes.
-My girls love to eat them cut up into bite-sized pieces, or they grab a cold one the next day for a snack.
+My family loves these pancakes.
+Buckwheat Chia pancakes; And my girls love to eat them cut up into bite-sized pieces, or they grab a cold one the next day for a snack.
 My mom has a great pancake recipe that I wanted to adapt to see if I could make it healthier.

 Buckwheat Chia Pancakes

 2/3 c. whole wheat flour

 & 2-3 T. chia seeds